fizzzydev/Hardmore/README.md

 Each second you survive gives you a points and completing quests gives you multipliers, altough they will put you at risk of loosing the run.

-The name comes from Hardcore + More
+The name comes from More Hardcore

 I'm still working on this.
 Currently only a test/prove of concept alpha is available.
 Point system doesn't work yet.
 It is playable without any problems but it's far from finished.